gdarko/wp-vimeo-videos/readme.txt

 * Fixed bug in the Gutenberg block that broke the creation of local entries after upload

 = Version 1.4.1 =

-_PRO ONLY:_

 * Added dgv_gravityforms_after_vimeo_upload_tasks_dispatched action that is triggered after vimeo upload background tasks are dispatched.

 = Version 1.4.0 =
-* Refactored the settings backend to improve performance during read/write operations
-* Added dgv_uploaded_videos_query_args filter to allow devs to filter the Local Video Library dropdown list in upload modals.
-* Improved code quality
-* Improved the user dropdown in the Library Screen, added lazy loading.
-* Improved translations

-_PRO ONLY:_

 * Added experimential thumbnails support for the admin list table screen
 * Added option to show only the videos uploaded by the current user in the Local Library dropdown in upload forms
 * Added option to enable/disable video insert methods in Gutenberg and TinyMCE upload forms
 * Added TinyMCE upload form compatibility for the front-end TinyMCE editors utilizing wp_editor() (eg. found in BuddyPress, LearnDash, etc)
+* Added dgv_uploaded_videos_query_args filter to allow devs to filter the Local Video Library dropdown list in upload modals.
 * Added dgv_enable_tinymce_upload_plugin filter to allow devs to enable or disable the TinyMCE plugin completely
+* Refactored the settings backend to improve performance during read/write operations
 * Deprecate wvv_get_whitelisted_domains(),wvv_get_default_admin_view_privacy(),wvv_get_default_frontend_view_privacy() in favor of the new WP_DGV_Settings_Helper class.
-* Improved video deletion process.
+* Improved video deletion process
+* Improved translations
+* Improved code quality
+* Improved the user dropdown in the Library Screen, added lazy loading.
+* Improved 'Not allowed upload' and 'Not connected' preventive screens with more details

+= Version 1.3.2 =
+* Fixed support for 'Vimeo Business' plan

+= Version 1.3.1 =
+* Added quota validation for the GravityForms front-end upload.
+If the account quota is less than file report and stop the submission.
+* Added title validation for the GravityFroms front-end upload.
+Vimeo requires title, if no title is provided report and stop the submission.
+* Added option to change labels position on the GravityFroms front-end upload sub fields (file,title,description)
+* Improved error reporting on the admin upload form

 = Version 1.3.0 =

-* Fix fatal error in the table screen
-* Improved Gutenberg Upload block, added error reporting
-* Improved Admin Upload form, added error reporting

-_PRO ONLY:_

-* Improved front-end upload
-* Added option to make videos post type publically accessible
+* Added option to make the videos post type public
+* Added option to manage admin uploads view privacy from the admin UI
+* Added option to manage frontend uploads view privacy from the admin UI
+* Added improved and most recent version of the vimeo-php library.
+Users that use older than PHP 7.1.0 version will fallback to the old version of the library that we used so far and it was buggy.
+* Added option to manage the 'Media > Vimeo' entries status
+* Improved error logging for better diagnostics
+* Improved gravityforms background upload to Vimeo
+* Fix front-end upload bugs that made the upload not save after finish
+* Added error reporting in the Gutenberg editor.
+Previously nothing happened if there was error.
+* Improved Settings UI, regroupping and information if specific feature is not available on User's account

 = Version 1.2.1 =
+* Improved gravityforms front-end upload.
+Merge tags are now supported: {field:id}, {field:id:title}, {field:id:description}
 * Imrpoved documentation
 * Plugin is now translatable

-_PRO ONLY:_

-* Improved front-end upload.
-Merge tags are now supported: {field:id}, {field:id:title}, {field:id:description}

 = Version 1.2.0 =
+* Added tinyMCE/Classic Editor support
+* Added front-End upload support for GravityForms via field
+* Added Vimeo Video Delete Option
+* Added Vimeo Video Privacy Management
+* Added option to upload existing media library videos to Vimeo
+* Added option to search your Vimeo account when embedding video
 * Added direct link in the admin Vimeo list table
 * Added instructions/welcome screen
 * Added option to enable/disable view access in the list table if the user didn't uploaded the video